ogarci5/syncro_challenge_rails/README.md

 ./bin/webpack-dev-server
 ```

+Make sure to use the provided `.env.sample` file and rename it to `.env` and fill with the correct environment variables.

 ### API

 The API allows to us to record events and returns statistics for them and can be reached at the following